daisy-kavanagh/babs-rna-seq-2024/tutorial_overview/week1.md

 Each group is paired up with a [dataset](https://daisy-kavanagh.github.io/babs-rna-seq-2025/practical_overview/sample_datasets/) eg. Group 1 will be doing neuroblastomas.

 Each group is going to have a different task for rewriting the abstract of their paper.
+Compare your creations with those in your group.
+How did it change?
+Is the information still accurate and clear?

 Group 1 - Use Different Chatbots and Compare Outputs
 - Generate abstracts using multiple AI models (e.g., ChatGPT, DeepSeek, Bard, Claude) and compare their structure, clarity, and accuracy.